RUPD

 LOCK YOUR BICYCLES IN RACKS

 Cyclists are expected to secure their bicycles in the bicycle racks.
 Rice has bicycle racks that are conveniently located throughout the campus.
-Bicycles secured to fences, sign posts, stair railings or locations other than bicycle racks may be ticketed or impounded.
+Bicycles secured to fences, signposts, stair railings, or other locations not designated as bicycle racks may be ticketed or impounded.
 Locks damaged in the removal will be the responsibility of the owner.
 Unsecured bicycles may be impounded for safekeeping.

 ABANDONED BICYCLES WILL BE REMOVED

-Bicycles left unattended for an extended period of time are presumed to be abandoned and as such will be removed by the RUPD.
+Bicycles left unattended for an extended period are presumed to be abandoned and, as such, will be removed by the RUPD.
 Suspected bicycles will be tagged with a removal end date.
-Abandoned bicycles will be held at the RUPD for 60 days before they may be disposed unless prior notification has been made to RUPD.
+Abandoned bicycles will be held at the RUPD for 60 days before they may be disposed of unless prior notification has been made to RUPD.
 To retrieve an impounded bicycle, the owner must provide proof of ownership.

 Take this quick test to continue with your registration: